nschorgh/CaveXML/cavexml.md

 Similar to UISIC fields [CA442](http://www.uisic.uis-speleo.org/exchange/atendefn.html#442) (altitude) and [CA670](http://www.uisic.uis-speleo.org/exchange/atendefn.html#670) (altitude-comment) combined.

 **\<length\>**  *ExtendedUnsignedInteger, maxOccurs=1*
 The aggregate length of the cave passages in meters, usually obtained by summing the lengths of all surveyed distances.
 Length differs from horizontal extent.
 The length should be rounded to the nearest integer.
+The unit must be meters, not km or feet.
 UISIC field [CA56](http://www.uisic.uis-speleo.org/exchange/atendefn.html#56)

 **\<vertical-extent\>**  *ExtendedUnsignedInteger, maxOccurs=1*